Skip to content

 • update() must always return a pd.DataFrame()

-• the first index level must always be datetime.datetime(timezone="UTC")
+• the first index level must be named time_index and have dtype datetime64[ns, UTC]

 • all column names must be lowercase and no more than 63 characters long